Jethro (biblical figure): In Exodus

 Jethro is recorded as living in Midian, a territory stretching along the eastern edge of the Gulf of Aqaba, northwestern Arabia.
 Some believe Midian is within the Sinai Peninsula.
 Biblical maps from antiquity show Midian on both locations.

-Jethro's daughter, Zipporah, became Moses' wife after Moses fled Egypt for killing an Egyptian who was beating an enslaved Hebrew.
+Jethro's daughter, Zipporah, became Moses's wife after Moses fled Egypt for killing an Egyptian who was beating an enslaved Hebrew.
 Having fled to Midian, Moses intervened in a water-access dispute between Jethro's seven daughters and the local shepherds; Jethro consequently invited Moses into his home and offered him hospitality.
 However, Moses remained conscious that he was a stranger in exile, naming his first son (Jethro's grandson) "Gershom", meaning "stranger there".

 Moses is said to have worked as a shepherd for Jethro for 40 years before returning to Egypt to lead the Hebrews to Canaan, the "promised land".
-After the Battle at Rephidim against the Amalekites, word reached Jethro that under Moses' leadership the Israelites had been delivered out of Egypt, so he set out to meet with Moses.
+After the Battle at Rephidim against the Amalekites, word reached Jethro that under Moses's leadership the Israelites had been delivered out of Egypt, so he set out to meet with Moses.
 They met in the wilderness at the "Mountain of God"; Moses recounted to Jethro all that had taken place, and then, according to Exodus 18:9–12a:

 Jethro rejoiced for all the good which the Lord had done for Israel, whom He had delivered out of the hand of the Egyptians.

 And Jethro said, "Blessed be the Lord, who has delivered you out of the hand of the Egyptians and out of the hand of Pharaoh, and who has delivered the people from under the hand of the Egyptians.
 Now I know that the Lord is greater than all the gods; for in the very thing in which they behaved proudly, He was above them".

 Then Jethro, Moses' father-in-law, took a burnt offering and other sacrifices to offer to God.

 Following this event, it was Jethro who encouraged Moses to appoint fellows to share the burden of ministering to the Israelites by allowing others to help in judging smaller matters.

 These events take place in the Torah portion Yitro (Exodus 18:1–20:23).